opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 OpenCV provides four PnP methods: ITERATIVE, EPNP, P3P and ? .
 If we want a real time time application the more suitable methods are EPNP and P3P due to are faster than ITERATIVE finding a solution.
 Otherwise, EPNP and P3P are not robust especially in front of planar surfaces and sometimes the pose estimation seems to have like a mirror effect.
 Therefore, in this this tutorial is used ITERATIVE method due to the object to be detected has planar surfaces.

-The OpenCV Ransac implementation wants you to provide three parameters: the maximum number of iterations until stop the algorithm, the maximum allowed distance between the observed and computed point projections to consider it an inlier and a threshold of minimum number of inliers found.
+The OpenCV Ransac implementation wants you to provide three parameters: the maximum number of iterations until stop the algorithm, the maximum allowed distance between the observed and computed point projections to consider it an inlier and the confidence to obtain a result.
 You can tune these paramaters in order to improve your algorithm performance.
 Increasing the number of iterations you will have a more accurate solution, but will take more time to find a solution.
 Increasing the reprojection error will reduce the computation time, but your solution will be unaccurate.
-Decreasing the minimum number of inliers will reduce the computation time with high probability to obtain a bad solution.
+Decreasing the confidence your arlgorithm will be faster, but the obtained solution will also be unaccurate.

 The following parameters works for this application: